 largest leg of NH-34 development has been completed and toll collection

-is expected to commence by the year end.
+is expected to commence by Q1 of financial year 2017.
 In the last year,

-almost the entire land has been made available for construction after a long
+almost the entire land has been made available for construction after a

-Completion (FCOD) will be delayed by a total of 44
+Date) while Final Completion (FCOD) will be delayed by a total of 44

-months due to delayed handover of Right of Way (ROW), tardy design clearances for
+months due to delayed handover of ROW, tardy design clearances for

 major bridges and structures, removal of various hindrances, utilities

-681 crore of claims from the NHAI for the damages suffered due to NHAI defaults.
+681 crore of claims from the NHAI for the damages suffered due to NHAI

+filed by the NHAI.
 The Concessionaire will submit further claims for